 What is Form SS-4?

-Form SS-4, also known as an SS4 IRS Notification Letter, is an IRS application form you can use to request a nine-digit Employer Identification Number (EIN).
+Form SS-4, an SS4 IRS Notification Letter, is an IRS application form to request a nine-digit Employer Identification Number (EIN).
 An EIN is your business’s Taxpayer Identification Number (TIN) and is assigned to you for business purposes only.

 What is Form SS-4 Used For?

 You can use Form SS-4 if you need an EIN to file taxes or report information as an employer, sole proprietor, corporation, partnership, estate, trust, or similar business entity.

 The information on the SS-4 form is used to establish your business tax account, allowing the IRS to identify your business and its associated accounts.

 There are many reasons why you would need to file Form SS-4 and apply for an EIN, such as if you: